 Why You Should Register Your Animal With USSA

 It is always a good idea to register your emotional support animal.
-Even though Alaska doesn’t allow for emotional support animals to enter public accommodations, they do allow for these animals to go on plans and not be discriminated against with housing, but only if a proof is provided.
+Even though Alaska doesn’t allow for emotional support animals to enter public accommodations, they do allow for these animals to not be discriminated against with housing, but only if proof is provided.

 It is also important to have your animals registered in case you are traveling to a new location.
-Not only does this mean they will get to fly with you or stay in a hotel with you, but they might also have more rights in the location you are visiting and having your animal registered before any trips will make the entire experience go a lot smoother.
+Not only does this mean they will get to stay in a hotel with you, but they might also have more rights in the location you are visiting, and having your animal registered before any trips will make the entire experience go a lot smoother.

-USSA not only provides individuals with the means to get proof of their service animal or emotional support animals, but it also provides a place for them to get a doctors note if necessary for traveling purposes.
-They also provide a location to buy things you might need for your service animals, including vest and leashes.
+USSA not only provides individuals with the means to get proof of their service animal or emotional support animals, but it also provides a place for them to get a doctor’s note if necessary for traveling purposes.
+They also provide a location to buy things you might need for your service animals, including vests and leashes.